-CCCERA strives to provide excellent customer service, operate the plan in an efficient and costeffective manner, and to safely and accurately maintain member data.
-To accomplish these objectives, a pension administration system contract that is capable of workflow solutions and member and employer-facing web portals was awarded to Sagitec Solutions LLP in April 2021.
-CCCERA's project team and staff are working very hard on the first phase of design specifications with an anticipated go live date of early 2024.
-Additionally, accurate data is essential in a pension administration system.
-CCCERA awarded a data services contract in October 2020 to ICON Integration and Design to assist with the conditioning and preparing of data migrated to the new pension system.
+CCCERA strives to provide excellent customer service, operate the pension plan in an efficient and cost-effective manner, and to safely and accurately maintain member data.
+To accomplish these principles, a pension administration system contract that is capable of workflow solutions and member and employer-facing web portals was awarded to Sagitec Solutions LLP in April 2021.
+During 2022, thorough and lengthy design sessions were conducted with staff members to discuss and design the new pension administration system to operate efficiently and provide the excellent customer service CCCERA strives for.
+Members and participating employers received information related to the upcoming system and the pilot employers began testing contribution reporting designs.
+Testing of the newly designed functionality by CCCERA staff members began in April 2023.